grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Hemi looked off at the ocean.
 "But I did not.
 I made the decision I did in the moment.
 Aborting the dive did not even occur to me.
 I did what I was supposed to do as the Deck Boss."

 "And that right fucking there is why I'm leaving this fucking boat Hemi.
-I respect you and I like working with you.
+I respect you Hemi Howell, and I like working with you.
 But this boat is hers from bridge to keel, and she's a fucking stubborn piece of fucking dried shit that fouling the fucking air of my fucking life.
 Yours too.
 Fuck."

 Hemi looked through the sextant and adjusted it slowly and smoothly, watching the bright star in the finder fall from the sky to meet the rising black depths of the horizon line.